 It’s important to have good information and resources to prepare yourself for life with an ostomy.
-I've spent over 20 years caring for patients and now work with the team of certified ostomy nurses at Corstrata.
-We bring ostomy care solutions to the patient by providing video consultations with certified nurses in the privacy of your home for non-emergent issues.
+I've spent over 20 years caring for patients and now work with the team of certified nurses at Corstrata.
+We bring wound and ostomy care directly to patients by providing consultations in the privacy of your own home for non-emergent issues.

 Every ostomate's road to recovery is different.
 Your stoma is unique and was created only for you, so there are many pre and post-operative care factors to consider.
-Here are answers to some of our most commonly asked questions that can help you better manage your ostomy.
+Here are answers to some of our most commonly asked questions to help you better manage your ostomy.
 There's no one-size-fits-all approach but these takeaways can help.

 Q: How should I prepare for ostomy surgery?

-Ask your health care provider to assist you in obtaining an appointment with a certified ostomy nurse prior to your surgery.
-Gather as much information as possible to better understand the nature of the procedure and what to expect.
+A: Ask your health care provider to assist you in obtaining an appointment with a certified ostomy nurse prior to your surgery.
+Discuss as many details as possible to help better understand the procedure and what to expect during recovery.
 Pre-operative stoma site marking is an important decision that should involve your opinion.
 A certified ostomy nurse can assist your surgeon to identify the best stoma placement.

 Q: Is there anything I need to know before leaving the hospital?

-Going home from the hospital after ostomy surgery can be both exciting and scary.
+A: Being discharged after your surgery can be both exciting and scary.
 Here are five tips for a smooth transition from hospital to home.

 - Practice applying and removing an ostomy system and learn ways to empty the pouch.